ttvalkea/putt-stats-frontend/README.md

 With this app you can easily mark your putt makes and misses when playing a round.

+### Running the app with Docker (recommended)

+Run `docker-compose up --build`

+After that, the frontend can be accessed from http://localhost:3001

+### Running the app without Docker

 First, run `npm i`.

 Run the app using `npm start`.

+## Deploying undockerized version to a GCP virtual machine

 To deploy the app to production, you need to have GCP SDK installed.
 Deploy using `npm run deploy`.